milosmns/milosmns.github.io/_posts/op-ed/2020-03-23-Preparing-Mac-Engineering.md

 **5. [SD](https://github.com/chmln/sd#macos)**

-Unix' default [`sed`](https://www.gnu.org/software/sed/manual/sed.html) (stream editor) is... well, let's just say that nobody likes to use it. 😝
+Unix' default [`sed`](https://www.gnu.org/software/sed/manual/sed.html) (stream editor) is… well, let's just say that nobody likes to use it. 😝

 So, `sd` is the arguably better alternative.
 It's more intuitive and has different defaults.